psi4/psi4/doc/sphinxman/source/scf.rst

 can manually switch between the in-memory and on-disk options *within* MEM_DF using the |scf__scf_subtype| option.
-Using ``SCF_SUBTYPE = AUTO``, where |PSIfour| automatically selects the in-memory or on-disk option for MEM_DF based on memory and molecule, is the default and recommend option.
+Using ``SCF_SUBTYPE = AUTO``, where |PSIfour| automatically selects the in-memory or on-disk option for MEM_DF based on memory and molecule, is the default and recommended option.
 However, the in-memory or on-disk algorithms for MEM_DF can be forced by using ``SCF_SUBTYPE = INCORE`` or ``SCF_SUBTYPE = OUT_OF_CORE``, respectively.
 Note that an exception will be thrown if
 ``SCF_SUBTYPE = INCORE`` is used with MEM_DF without allocating sufficient memory to